 Importantly, we stock only the highest quality of white diamonds, all in the D to H range.
 Many other companies offer lower quality, but with our choices, you are simply choosing how white is white, in terms of what you want your diamond to be!
 These subtle differences do greatly affect both the quality and price.

-Any diamond consists of many tiny reflective surfaces; and this means the colour will also be reflective of the surroundings where it appears.
+Any diamond consists of many tiny reflective surfaces, and this means the colour will also be reflective of the surroundings where it appears.
 This includes the setting that is used to handcraft your chosen engagement ring.
-It’s also true that the colour is affected by the clothes of the person wearing it and the light conditions, natural or artificial, in which it’s viewed.
+It’s also true that the colour is affected by the clothes of the person wearing them and the light conditions, natural or artificial, in which it’s viewed.

 When you choose a specific diamond, it will then be set into the ring.
 It is worth pointing out, in terms of cost, the difference of one or two grading points, when assessed using sophisticated equipment, in the diamond itself.
 Given that all of our diamonds and handcrafted rings are of premium quality, as we only stock the best of the best, any subtle differences means that any choice you make will still be from the upper range of stones.